 Heating For A Press Fit

-Heat pressing the knobs into position worked great for the plastic knobs used in this repair.
-However, it is worth noting that certain types of buttons, Ebony for example, cannot be fit using the method describe.
-In those situations, in lieu of heating and pressing the knob, we carefully file and shape the hole in the bottom of the knob to conform to the shaft.
-Once we have obtained a secure fit, we glue or epoxy the knob into position.
+Heat pressing the knobs into position works great for the plastic knobs used in this repair.
+However, it is worth noting that certain types of buttons, Ebony for example, cannot be fit using the method described.
+In those situations, in lieu of heating and pressing the knob, we carefully file and shape the knobs opening to conform to the tuning machine shaft.
+Once we have obtained a secure fit, it is glued into position.

 About Guitar Repair Long Island